 Messi has a number of lucrative endorsements.
 According to Forbes, he pulled in $28 million in endorsement money in 2016 alone.
 And in 2017, Messi signed a lifetime contract with Adidas, the value of which has yet to be revealed.
 Some of his other endorsements include Gatorade, Tata Motors and Huawei Technologies.

-Messi officially inked a new deal with FC Barcelona in late 2017 that will keep him with the club through the 2020-21 season.
-He has an estimated net worth of $340 million.
+Messi’s current deal with FC Barcelona will keep him with the club through the 2020-21 season and pays him more than $80 million annually.
+He has an estimated net worth of $400 million.

 LeBron James and Nike

 LeBron James far surpassed Derrick Rose’s deal with Adidas as the largest endorsement deal in sports history when he penned a lifetime contract with Nike at the end of 2015.
 Though the exact terms of the deal were never reported, James’ longtime business partner, Maverick Carter, told GQ that it is worth more than $1 billion.